All Episodes

 The way we build it going forward is we have a grassroots movement funded from the grassroots up.

-In terms of public, in terms of money and politics, all right.
+In terms of public, in terms of money and politics, all right?

-Unlike some of the folks up here, I don't have 40 billionaires, Pete, contributing to my campaign, coming from the pharmaceutical industry, coming from Wall Street and all the big money interests.
+Our campaign, and I am enormously proud of this, unlike some of the folks up here, I don't have 40 billionaires, Pete, contributing to my campaign coming from the pharmaceutical industry, coming from Wall Street and all the big money interests.

-What we do have is we have now over six million contributions from one and a half million people, averaging $18.50 a Contribution that is unprecedented in the history of American politics.
+What we do have is we have now over 6 million contributions from 1.5 million people, averaging $18.50 a contribution.

 If we want to change America, you're not going to do it by electing candidates who are going out to rich people's homes begging for money.